-Read one of the stories of Jesus’ interaction with women. (see below) Remember that he often crossed boundaries – social, religious, and ethnic – in order to talk with people.
-Imagine yourself in conversation with Jesus and imagine Jesus being
+Read one of the stories of Jesus’ interaction with women.
+(See some examples below) Remember that he often crossed boundaries – social, religious, and ethnic –to talk with people.
+Imagine yourself in conversation with Jesus where he is:

 · moved by your pain (John 11:33-37).

 · taken off guard by your words (Matthew 15: 21-28)

 · grateful for your attention (Matthew 26: 6-12)

 3. What do we know about those people who followed Jesus?

 Crowds often followed Jesus around as he ministered.
 They drew close to Jesus because he met their basic needs of food, family, and advocacy.
 Reflect on the needs that you have, that make Jesus irresistible.